Kentucky's Democratic Governor Wouldn't Say If He'd Replace Mitch McConnell With a Republican

 After his second public freeze up in about five weeks, Senate Minority Leader Mitch McConnell’s (R-Ky.) fitness for office is under renewed scrutiny.
 But his quest to stay in leadership—or the quest of those around him to keep him in leadership, as it may be—could actually stem from a potential threat by Kentucky Gov. Andy Beshear (D).

 Kentucky, until recently, was a state that allowed the governor to fill a vacancy, regardless of party.
 This led McConnell, now 81, to urge the Republican-led state legislature to pass a new bill in 2021 that requires an appointment of the same party.
 Now Beshear would be forced to fill a McConnell vacancy with a Republican.
-But in a new column for Politico, Jonathan Martin said there’s growing pressure for Beshear to flout the newly passed law in light of McConnell’s health issues and appoint a Democrat anyway.
+But in a recent column for Politico, Jonathan Martin said there’s growing pressure for Beshear to flout the newly passed law in light of McConnell’s health issues and appoint a Democrat anyway.

 Beshear fueled this speculation by refusing to make clear that he’d follow the state law in the interview with Martin: